Bok3h/MomosChanBot/README.md

 # MomosChanBot
 Personal Discord Bot.
-Bot of personal discord.
 Created to display photos of your pets :poodle: :cat2: and whatever I can think of in the future.

 ## Commands
 List of available commands in the Bot!